Why Do I Feel Worthless? Answers And How To Manage

 According to the , “feelings of guilt or worthlessness” is one of the most common symptoms of depression.
 Unfortunately, struggling with feeling this way can discourage people from reaching out for help, and may even lead someone to think they “deserve” this emotional state.

 If you have a history of a depressive disorder or are experiencing symptoms of depression, it is important to seek counseling.
 Feeling unworthy could be a sign of a severe depressive episode.
 Letting those feelings escalate can severely affect your self-esteem and may make it difficult to get through day-to-day tasks.
 In other words, feelings of worthlessness and depression can become a vicious cycle that is difficult to break.
-The best thing you can do is to recognize that these feelings are not your fault and seek the help of a professional counselor as soon as possible.
+The best thing you can do is to recognize that these feelings are a result of your major depressive disorder and are not your fault and seek the help of a professional counselor as soon as possible.

-While it is often associated with depression, feeling worthless may not necessarily be connected to this mood disorder.
+While it is a common symptom of depression and major depressive disorder, feeling worthless may not necessarily be connected to this major depressive disorder.
 There are plenty of external stresses and challenges that can lead someone to feel worthless.
 The bottom line is these feelings are based in underlying factor you may not realize on your own.

 Pressure to succeed

 The pressure to succeed is something many people face, particularly in the early adulthood.
-This demand, whether internalized or form external sources, has been shown in studies to negatively affect a person’s self-esteem and cause feelings of inferiority while impairing social functioning.
+This demand, whether internalized or form external sources, has been shown in studies to negatively affect a person’s self-esteem and cause feelings of inferiority while impairing social functioning and contributing to mental health conditions.

 Young adults are confronted with several challenges.
 These may include pursuing an education followed with a successful career, finding the “perfect” relationship, and start a family.
 While it is practically impossible to do accomplish all this at once, many feel like they are failing if they are not achieving everything they can.
 This can explain why people in their twenties can feel so lost.